tokio-rs/website/content/docs/io/reading_writing_data.md

 Pretty neat!

 The combinators we've talked about so far are all for pretty low-level
-operations: read these bytes, write these bytes, copy these bites.
+operations: read these bytes, write these bytes, copy these bytes.
 Often times though, you want to operate on higher-level representations, like "lines".
 Tokio has you covered there too! [`lines`] takes an `AsyncRead`, and returns a `Stream` that yields each line from the input